WillyWallace/eval_ac/README.md

 ## Installation

-_Below is an example of how run the example script, which prepares the data, makes predictions and plots quicklooks.
-This method relies on external dependencies such as torch, xarray and others (see `setup.py`)._
+Below is an example of how run the script, which reads in the data and plots the results.
+This method relies on external dependencies such as xarray, numpy and others (see `setup.py`).

 1. Clone the repo
    ```sh